-• Programme for 5-year electrical checks in place
+- Programme for 5-year electrical checks in place. - Policy now in place to carry out forced access if required.

-- Carry out comprehensive investigations in relation to reported cases of damp and mould and progress any works required. - Proactively check for damp and mould as part of stock condition inspections. - Staff training on damp and mould has been carried out
+- Carry out comprehensive investigations in relation to reported cases of damp and mould and progress any works required. - Maintain comprehensive record of damp and mould cases, including actions taken and any follow up inspections required. - Proactively check for damp and mould as part of stock condition inspections. - Staff training on damp and mould has been carried out.